Gab Bags List

 The Middlesteins - Jami Attenberg

 Edie Middlestein's increasing obesity causes a family crisis when her husband leaves her.
 Their daughter Robin, distraught at the betrayal, lashes out at Richard, and their daughter-in-law forbids Richard contact with his grandchildren.
 But Richard only wanted to search for happiness after years of misery and lost intimacy as Edie's focus turned to food.
 Attenberg takes this ordinary family and examines the bonds that hold relationships together, sometimes using dark humor.
 Painfully funny, yet empathetic and filled with hope.
-273 pages
+Read about it at Blogging for a Good Book 273 pages

 The Monuments Men - Robert M. Edsel